Gardener and Psychotherapist

 The 'Chahar Bagh' or paradise garden has a pool at its centre with four water channels flowing in the cardinal directions.
 The design and layout is often attributed to the description of paradise in the Koran.

-As a psychotherapist I am interested in the healing properties of gardens and the idea of sanctuary space.
-I try to create the same sense of openness in my psychotherapy practice.
+As a psychotherapist I am interested in the healing properties of gardens.
+I spent six years researching openness in psychotherapy for my DPsych.
+More details on my professional profile.